The BEST vegan banoffee pie with an easy graham cracker crust and caramel without dates. An absolute taste explosion!

 This banoffee pie is completely nut free and date free.
 Instead of a raw base, we're using a classic graham cracker crust!
 It'll melt in your mouth and complement the gooey caramel.

-To make the crust, add some vegan-friendly cookies to a food processor (or bowl) and crush them into fine crumbs.
+To make the biscuit base, add some vegan-friendly cookies to a food processor (or bowl) and crush them into fine crumbs.
 Add melted vegan butter (or coconut oil) and mix again.

 If you want to make a gluten-free vegan banoffee pie, simply use gluten-free cookies!